Advocate

 Spring 2022

-We supported the work of Nickie Aiken MP getting the Government to commit to including a pedicabs licencing scheme in a forthcoming Transport Bill, as set out in the Queen’s Speech.
+We supported the work of former MP Nickie Aiken getting the Government to commit to including a pedicabs licensing scheme in primary legislation as set out in the Queen’s Speech.

 October 2022